Gabrilinard/Gabrilinard/README.md

       <p>
         Hey, I'm Gabriel Linard.
 21 years old, based in Brazil, building things at the intersection of software engineering and data.
 Currently working as a Fullstack Developer and studying Software Engineering, with a growing focus on Big Data and applied AI.
+My portfolio: https://storied-mermaid-1e7e41.netlify.app/
       </p>
     </td>
   </tr>